Costa Serena: Construction and career

 19 May 2007 marked the day of Costa Serenas inaugural event.
 The event was held in Marseille, France, and featured fireworks and a laser show.
 At the same time as the actual inauguration, Costa held an inaugural event in the virtual world of Second Life.

 In 2015, she re-positioned to Shanghai to sail year-round cruises from China visiting ports in Japan and South Korea.
 These sailings are catered for Chinese guests and are only bookable through Chinese travel agencies.
 Costa Serena currently sails in Asia Shanghai year-round from various homeports, ranging from Malaysia, Taiwan, Hong Kong and South Korea.

 2020 COVID-19 outbreak

 Fifteen passengers aboard Costa Serena on 24 January were suspected to have SARS-CoV-2.
 The ship arrived at its destination, Tianjin, China, on 25 January.
 Quarantine officials boarded the ship to screen all passengers and crew member, and found 17 people with fever.
 All tests returned negative later that day, and everyone was ordered to disembark and have their photographs and temperatures taken as an additional precaution.

 2023 ship restarting

-Chartered for the entire 2023/2024 season, the Costa Serena set sail from the port of Leam Chabang for a series of 4/5 day cruises, before moving on to Japan and South Korea in June 2023, offering a series of short cruises dedicated to the local market.
+Chartered for the entire 2023/2024 season, Costa Serena set sail from the port of Leam Chabang for a series of 4/5 day cruises, before moving on to Japan and South Korea in June 2023, offering a series of short cruises dedicated to the local market.

-Costa Serena is all set to debut in the India market starting November 4th 2023, and will be the largest ship in Indian waters.
+Costa Serena was scheduled to debut in the Indian market on November 4, 2023, and was then the largest ship in Indian waters.

+On 15 September 2026, she docked at Nagoya to act as temporary accommodation for up to 5,000 participants in the Asian Games hosted by Japan.